fastify/fastify-http-proxy/README.md

 | `http-proxy` | 9519 |
 | `fastify-http-proxy` | 15919 |

-The results where gathered on the second run of `autocannon -c 100 -d 5 URL`.
+The results were gathered on the second run of `autocannon -c 100 -d 5 URL`.

 ## TODO